 - Law Enforcement and Prosecution: Working Together to Win Sexual Battery Cases.
 This training is designed for law enforcement responding officers and investigators.
 It features three interviews with Florida Assistant State Attorneys discussing key issues related to investigative practices that promote successful prosecutions of sexual battery cases.The Florida Bar awarded one general training CLE for the course.
 Details and access to the course (when you arrive on the website, click on the title of the talk to log in).

 - Suspicious Activity Reporting (SAR) “roll-call” video training for sworn officers.
 This training consists of a video on the National SAR Initiative and how SARs are handled in Florida.
 The 20-minute training provides officers guidance in detecting and reporting suspicious behaviors inherent to pre-operational planning by terrorists.
 Details on the training

 - Department of Homeland Security.
 Find a number of courses available for completion online through the National Domestic Security Consortium.

 - Two New Modules on Crime Analysis.
-From George Mason University's Center for Evidence-Based Crime Policy's Matrix Demonstration Project, funded by BJA.
-Training modules include "Crime Analysis for Commanders" and "Crime Analysis for Operations."
-An excellent and free resource for those interested in crime analysis and how it can benefit law enforcement operations.
+George Mason University's Center for Evidence-Based Crime Policy's Matrix Demonstration Project, which is funded by BJA, recently released two new online training modules: "Crime Analysis for Commanders" and "Crime Analysis for Operations."
+These BJA-funded trainings are an excellent –and free – resource for those interested in crime analysis and how it can benefit law enforcement operations.

 Other important training opportunities: